c19witness/uk-covid19-inquiry/2023-06-26_module-1/3_Dame_Harries.rst

 **Counsel Inquiry**: I'd like to look at the last two paragraphs on this page, please, and just remind ourselves of the reasonable worst-case scenario risk description, or indeed to see how it is in this template document.

 Over the past 30 years, more than 30 new or newly recognised diseases have been identified.
 Most of these have been zoonoses, ie diseases that are naturally transmissible, directly or indirectly, from animals to humans.
-The reasonable worst-case scenario ... is an outbreak of a high-consequence infectious disease ... which is airborne.
-An airborne disease is more likely to spread rapidly from person to person, and can make contact tracing more difficult compared to other diseases which have a different route of transmission.
+The reasonable worst-case scenario ... is an outbreak of a high-consequence infectious disease ... which is :outline:`airborne`.
+An :outline:`airborne` disease is more likely to spread rapidly from person to person, and can make contact tracing more difficult compared to other diseases which have a different route of transmission.
 Other emerging infectious diseases which are spread through different routes of transmission are explored in the three variations below.

 "Specifically, the current RWCS is based on an outbreak of a respiratory infection in the United Kingdom ... which is similar to the outbreak of ...
 (MERS) seen in South Korea in the 2015.
 This has been chosen due to the current risk of this disease and the historical precedent of imported MERS cases leading to outbreaks.
-However, it should be noted that due to the nature of an emerging infectious disease there is some uncertainty as to whether a different emerging pathogen, including one which was airborne, would lead to an outbreak similar to the scenario described."
+However, it should be noted that due to the nature of an emerging infectious disease there is some uncertainty as to whether a different emerging pathogen, including one which was :outline:`airborne`, would lead to an outbreak similar to the scenario described."

 We can see, moving back to paragraph 4, that the "overall confidence assessment", the likelihood or plausibility, is assessed as being low.